reduxjs/redux-toolkit/docs/usage/usage-guide.md

 [Reducers](https://redux.js.org/basics/reducers) are the most important Redux concept.
 A typical reducer function needs to:

 - Look at the `type` field of the action object to see how it should respond
-- Update its state immutably, by making copies of the parts of the state that need to change and only modifying those copies.
+- Update its state immutably, by making copies of the parts of the state that need to change and only modifying those copies

 While you can [use any conditional logic you want](https://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-2/#switch-statements) in a reducer, the most common approach is a `switch` statement, because it's a straightforward way to handle multiple possible values for a single field.
 However, many people don't like switch statements.
 The Redux docs show an example of [writing a function that acts as a lookup table based on action types](https://redux.js.org/recipes/reducing-boilerplate#generating-reducers), but leave it up to users to customize that function themselves.